Talha057/Dashboard/README.md

 # Talha's Dashboard

 Welcome to Talha's Dashboard!
-This web application serves as a customizable dashboard where users can organize and visualize their data in a personalized manner.
+This web application is responsive for visualizing data.

 ## Overview